jbqueru/yast3/README.md

 as parameters or (Djaybee suggestion) exposed as a code.
 That way, there's some replay value.

+## Apr 29 2025

+Interrupts:
+-VBL + Timer B: direct GPU handling.
+Primarily around page-flipping after line 200, might also be useful for mid-screen palette change, with caveats around interrupt latency.
+-Timer C: timekeeping, multitasking backstop.
+-Timer A: PCM sound
+-ACIA: IKBD

+## Apr 30 2025

+At full speed (i.e. when moving the mouse), there are about 780 ACIA IKBD packets per second.
+Waking up a task that often seems unnecessary, especially since in the stress case 2/3 of those bytes aren't enough to make a whole packet yet.
+Instead, buffering the bytes and only waking up the task where there's a whole packet makes sense.

+That being said, in the big picture, there's a challenge: a cheap implementation of timer B is sensitive to timing.
+A more advanced implementation of timer B might be able to withstand some timing variations, has to pay the cost of the worst-case scenario for every single interrupt (fire early and poll until the expected location).
+Now, by varying the packet length, timer A can be made only to fire during vblank.
+Similarly, by varying the timer data register, timer C can be made only to fire during vblank.
+That avoids the collisions between those and timer B. Obviously, VBL and timer B don't collide.
+That leaves the ACIA, whose timing can't be entirely controlled, but whose impact can be minimized.
+If the ACIA interrupt merely gets the necessary byte out of the buffer and then returns without ever switching tasks, the impact on timer B is minimized, at least to the point where timer B might only need 1 extra line of sync if it wants to be near-perfect.
+The buffer of ACIA bytes can then be handled by a tasks that fires from another interrupt, most probably timer C.

 # What's in the package